TheComamba/EldamoToAnki/README.md

 The decks for [Neo-Quenya][neo-quenya] and [Neo-Sindarin][neo-sindarin] based on the lists in this repository can be found on Anki (unless they get deleted because they do not receive enough downloads).

+Sadly, the update algorithm of Anki is suboptimal.
+When I share a new version, your version is not synchronised with it.
+Instead, you'll have to manually delete some cards specified under `update_instructions`, and import the corresponding file from anki_exports.

 Some lists can be found in the [`output`][output] folder of this repository.
 They are ready to be imported.
 They do not include any names or phrases.
 The Neo-Quenya and Neo-Sindarin lists do not include deprecated words.

 The lists are: